Graycemuthui/Leaderboard/README.md

 ### Leadership List App

-- This is a Microverse project that entails a to-do-list which one is able to add and remove tasks.
+- This is a Microverse project that entails a leadership score board.

 ## Built With